Effects

 Effect Assignment via Presets

-The most common way to use effects is by assigning them to a preset.
+Effects can be saved as part of a preset.
 When the preset is activated, the effect starts running.
 When the preset is stopped, the effect stops.
+This is the main way to trigger effects from the touchscreen or via schedules and external control.

 Effect Dimmer